konstructio/kubefirst-live/README.md

 - We are introducing the livestream, and everyone introduce themselves.
 - You tell us about your product: what is it, what does it do, why should one use it, why do our community should care: it's the time to be shameless.
 - This is the point where we jump into demonstration mode.
-We will install your software, tool or service on a cluster created with kubefirst.
+We will install your software, tool or service on a cluster created with Kubefirst.
 With everything working live, we can showcase what you just talked about.
 - We conclude the livestream with some ways to get in touch with us.
 It's also the perfect moment for any last words.

 We try to keep those on the 30-45 minutes length, but we are not policing time: as long as we have interesting content to share or discussion to have, we're good.